301 Sullivant Hall

 - BFA, The Juilliard School

 Committed to shared governance, she currently serves on the University Senate as a third-term senator for the division of arts and humanities and works with members from across campus to bring a unique perspective as an artist and faculty member dedicated to solving problems though collaboration and negotiation.
 She is serving as 2022-2023 faculty fellow in the Office of Academic Affairs leading the renewal of the Carnegie Community Engagement Classification.
 She served as the inaugural associate dean for Outreach and Engagement for the College of Arts and Sciences (2017-2018) and collaborated with faculty and staff to serve the college in creating and supporting a vision and strategic plan for engagement in developing an outreach presence that highlights engaged scholarship.
-She served as the former associate dean for Arts (2006-2009), Arts and Humanities (2009-2017), and executive director of Arts Initiative (2012-2017) where she led The Ohio State University’s seven-time award-winning Urban Arts Space and Hopkins Hall Gallery) in multiple state and city awards.
+She served as the former associate dean for Arts (2006-2009), Arts and Humanities (2009-2017), and executive director of Arts Initiative (2012-2017) where she led its projects and galleries (Urban Arts Space and Hopkins Hall Gallery) in multiple state and city awards.
 She held leadership roles in The Ohio State University/Royal Shakespeare Company Partnership and the Town and Gown Advisory Committee that resulted in partnerships that highlighted faculty and student scholarship throughout the world.

 She serves on the boards of OperaColumbus, Columbus, Ohio; Dance Notation Bureau in New York, New York; and as Vice–Chair of the International Council of Kinetography Laban/Labanotation, Paris, France.
-She recently served on the boards of Alliance for the Arts in Research Universities (A2RU) at the University of Michigan (2012-2018) Ann Arbor, Michigan and the Columbus Cultural Leadership Consortium (2015-2017), Columbus, Ohio.
+Past service includes the boards of Alliance for the Arts in Research Universities (A2RU) at the University of Michigan (2012-2019) Ann Arbor, Michigan, and the Columbus Cultural Leadership Consortium (2015-2017), Columbus, Ohio.